The term “geriatric syndrome” characterizes common health conditions occurring in older adults affecting functionality and quality of life.

 Cognitive impairments, such as delirium and dementia, are common among the aging population but are not normal parts of aging.

-Mild cognitive impairment (MCI) is defined as an early stage of memory loss causing slight impairments in cognition such as slowed thinking and reaction time, impaired decision making, and visual/spatial perception.
+Mild cognitive impairment (MCI) is defined as an early stage of memory loss causing slight impairments in cognition, such as slowed thinking and reaction time, impaired decision-making, and visual/spatial perception.

 MCI is the step between the normal cognitive decline expected with aging and a more severe decline, also known as dementia.
-Some of those diagnosed with MCI will develop dementia, and others will not.

 Over 20% of adults 65 or older are diagnosed with MCI without dementia in the US.
-While patients with MCI still have most of their independence, those with dementia do not.
-Dementia is a loss of cognitive functioning to the extent that it interferes with daily life.

-There are many different types of dementia, with the most common being Alzheimer’s Disease.
-Your doctor will be able to use various screening tools such as the Folstein mini-mental state examination (MMSE) or the Montreal Cognitive Assessment (MoCA) to verify if you have dementia.
+Your doctor can use various screening tools such as the Folstein mini-mental state examination (MMSE) or the Montreal Cognitive Assessment (MoCA) to verify if you have dementia.

-It is important to note that geriatric assessment tools like this are only one aspect of your doctor’s overall health assessment.
 While dementia is a slow and progressive change in cognition, delirium is an acute change in cognition that occurs in up to 40% of hospitalized older adults.

-During hospitalization, specific protocols are followed to prevent the development of delirium.
 If you or a loved one develops delirium, most episodes resolve within a few days as long as the underlying cause is identified and treated.

 However, delirium may persist long after acute hospitalizations in some cases.